manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

-Being able to move data between various locations is arguably Fluke's predominant feature, and it is rendered possible through the use of the ``transfer_to`` method, which is part of both *File* and *Dir* APIs.
-Below is a complete example in which we transfer the contents of a virtual directory residing within an Azure S3 bucket to a virtual directory of an Azure blob container, all in just a few lines of code:
+Being able to move data between various locations is arguably Fluke's predominant feature, and it is rendered possible through the use of the ``transfer_to`` method, which is part of both APIs *File* and *Dir*.
+Below is a complete example in which we transfer the contents of a virtual directory residing within an Amazon S3 bucket to a virtual directory of an Azure blob container, all in just a few lines of code:

 .. code-block:: python